Part 3 - Professional Services

 NOTE: SANE certification is not a requirement for practice at IHS-operated facilities.

-- Clinical Skills Competency.
-Direct patient care clinical preceptorship is required for all registered nurses, advanced practice nurses, physicians, or physician assistants who are new to the field of clinical forensic services or need a refresher course for clinical skills.
-Clinical preceptorship shall be completed with the guidance of a forensically experienced physician, a physician assistant, advanced practice nurse, or registered nurse employed through an IHS or Tribal health care facility, a high-volume SAE program, or a simulation clinical skills laboratory setting.
+- Clinical Skills Preceptorship.
+Direct patient care clinical preceptorship is required for all registered nurses, advanced practice nurses, physicians, or physician assistants who are new to the field of clinical forensic services, or need a refresher course for clinical skills.
+Clinical preceptorship shall be completed with the guidance of a forensically experienced SAE either onsite or at a formal training.
 Clinical preceptorship content must meet the educational requirements of the International Association of Forensic Nurses and the Department of Justice's National Sexual Assault Forensic Medical Examination Training Standards.

 NOTE: Competency is determined by the professional assessing the required clinical skills.

 - Continuing Education.
-The continuing education requirement for SAEs is 2 hours of annual relevant sexual assault training.
-The training may be completed by continuing education, webinars, peer review, clinical skills training, or conference attendance.
+The continuing education requirement for SAEs is two hours of annual relevant sexual assault training.
+The training may be completed by webinars, peer review, clinical skills training, or conference attendance.

 - Suspect Examinations.
-Health care professionals should also receive training on evidence collection for suspect examinations.
+SAEs will receive training on evidence collection for suspect examinations.

-- Credentialing and Privileging.
-The training specified in this policy shall be part of the Area and local facility credentialing and privileging policies for physicians, physician assistants, and advanced practice nurses conducting sexual assault medical forensic examinations.
+- Privileging.
+The training specified in this policy shall be part of the local facility privileging processes for physicians, physician assistants, and advanced practice nurses conducting sexual assault medical forensic examinations.

 - Competencies.
-The training specified in this policy shall be part of the competencies for registered nurses to conduct sexual assault medical forensic examinations and shall be addressed in Area and local facility policies.
+The training specified in this policy shall be part of the annual competencies for registered nurses to conduct sexual assault medical forensic examinations.

 - Minimum Number of Yearly Examinations.
-Maintenance of competencies to perform examinations shall be addressed in local credentialing and competency procedures.
-If a SAE has conducted no sexual assault medical forensic examinations over a 1-year period, methods for competency assessments may include completing a virtual clinical practicum, simulation training, repeating clinical skills training, or completing a sexual assault medical forensic examination observed by a forensically experienced SAE.
+In the event a SAE has not performed a sexual assault medical forensic examinations over a one-year period, methods for competency assessments may include completing a virtual clinical practicum, simulation training, repeating clinical skills preceptorships and/or training, or completing a sexual assault medical forensic examination observed by a forensically experienced SAE.

 - Continuous Quality Improvement.
-All facilities providing onsite sexual assault medical forensic examinations must have processes in place for continuous quality improvement review of all examinations conducted.
+Facilities providing onsite sexual assault medical forensic examinations must have processes in place for continuous quality improvement including case review, chart review, and documentation.